chef/chef-oss-practices/contributors/guide/pull-requests.md

 A few factors affect how long your pull request might wait for review.

-If it's the last few weeks of a milestone, a team may prefer to reduce churn and stabilize.
+If it is the last few weeks of a milestone, a team may prefer to reduce churn and stabilize.

 Or, it could be related to best practices.
 One common issue is that the pull request is too big to review.
-Let's say you've touched 39 files and have 8657 insertions.
+Let's say that you've touched 39 files and have 8657 insertions.
 When your would-be reviewers pull up the diffs, they run away - this pull request is going to take 4 hours to review and they don't have 4 hours right now.
 They'll get to it later, just as soon as they have more free time (ha!).

 There is a detailed rundown of best practices, including how to avoid too-lengthy pull requests, in the next section.

-But, if you've already followed the best practices and you still aren't getting any pull request love, here are some things you can do to move the process along:
+But, if you've already followed the best practices and you still aren't getting any pull request attention, here are some things you can do to move the process along:

    * Make sure that your pull request has an assigned reviewer (assignee in GitHub).
 If not, reply to the pull request comment stream asking for a reviewer to be assigned.